-359. In January 2020, Caesarstone issued a new Safety Data Sheet for its Caesarstone® product.
+371. In January 2020, Caesarstone issued a new Safety Data Sheet for its Caesarstone® product.
 In Section 1 of this Safety Data Sheet, headed "Product and Company Identification," Caesarstone identified the "product name" as "Caesarstone® surfaces" and stated: "This Safety Data Sheet relates to Caesarstone Classico, Supernatural and Metropolitan collections."
 This section of the Safety Data Sheet listed five Caesarstone entities (Caesarstone Ltd., Caesarstone USA Inc., Caesarstone Canada Inc., Caesarstone Australia Pty Ltd., Caesarstone South East Asia Pte Ltd., and Caesarstone (UK) Ltd), and provided their addresses and telephone numbers.
 The next page of the Safety Data Sheet contains a statement that "In this SDS "Caesarstone® slabs are referred to also as 'products.'"
 Thus, this Safety Data Sheet clearly applied to Caesarstone® that was marketed and sold in the United States in slabs which required fabrication before installation in consumers' homes.

-360. Section 2 of Caesarstone's January 2020 Safety Data Sheet, titled "Hazards Identification," began with the following statement: "The finished Caesarstone® is an inert, stable misleading in two respects.
+372. Section 2 of Caesarstone's January 2020 Safety Data Sheet, titled "Hazards Identification," began with the following statement: "The finished Caesarstone® is an inert, stable product that does not release hazardous materials in its fully intact form."
+This statement is misleading in two respects.
 First, Caesarstone® is not a "finished product," i.e., a product that can be used by consumers, but is instead an industrial product that requires extensive processing before it becomes a finished product that can be installed as countertops in consumers' homes.
-As explained in an article published in Business of Home that very month, "consumers - even designers - can't go to a stone supplier or a Caesarstone showroom and order the company's product" and Elizabeth Margles, Caesarstone's vice president of marketing was quoted in that article admitting "We sell to the fabricator."
+As explained in an article published in Business of Home that very month, "consumers - even designers can't go to a stone supplier or a Caesarstone showroom and order the company's product" and Elizabeth Margles, Caesarstone's vice president of marketing was quoted in that article admitting "We sell to the fabricator."
 Second, and more importantly, the statement that the product "does not release hazardous materials in its fully intact form" does not identify hazards of the product, but instead misleads readers to believe that the product has no hazards because the of the language that the "product does not release hazardous materials."